zenhack/distro-packages/README.md

 Note that some of these are not "distro quality" packages, in that they do not follow all of the guidelines for building packages.
-For example, particular, the Go packages rely on the standard Go tooling to fetch dependencies at build time, rather than packaging each dependency individual and then specifying them (redundantly) in the rpm spec.
+For example, the Go packages rely on the standard Go tooling to fetch dependencies at build time, rather than packaging each dependency individually and then specifying them (redundantly) in the rpm spec.

 To build a package: